inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Unit Tests

 Comprehensive unit tests have been implemented to ensure the reliability and functionality of the Flask web application.
-These tests cover critical parts of the application and validate its behavior under various conditions.

 To run the unit tests, execute the following command in your terminal(in root project folder):